 A hernia is a painful and sometimes debilitating health issue that occurs when an organ pushes its way through a tissue or muscle opening.
-Dr. Dumanian is a hernia specialist for umbilical, epigastric, incisional and flank hernias, as well as rectus diastasis repairs.
+Dr. Dumanian is a Chicago hernia specialist for umbilical, epigastric, incisional and flank hernias, as well as rectus diastasis repairs.
 Although a hernia is not life-threatening in its early stages, surgical repair may be necessary in order to prevent long-term complications.
 Patients who are generally active or wish to be active following hernia repair often ask when they can start exercising after surgery.
 Dr. Gregory Dumanian, hernia specialist and triple-board-certified surgeon, explains in this blog post the best times to exercise following hernia repair.

 Hernia Repair and Recovery